Emergency Senior Services

 Objective

-The goal of this grant funding is to provide as many qualifying seniors aged 60 and over (as well as APS clients ages 18-59), having limited financial resources and living in home and community settings, with funding to handle unexpected expenses and emergencies, as well as provide gap-filling supportive funds, in an effort to assist individuals to continue residing in their home and community-based placements.
+The goal of this grant funding is to provide as many qualifying seniors who are a U.S. citizen or legal alien residing in Illinois aged 60 and over (as well as APS clients ages 18-59), having limited financial resources and living in home and community settings, with funding to handle unexpected expenses and emergencies, as well as provide gap-filling supportive funds, in an effort to assist individuals to achieve housing stability in their home and community-based placements.

 UGA Program Terms